-Off-balance sheet instruments (commitments to extend credit and standby letters of credit) are generally short-term and at variable rates.
+Off-balance sheet instruments (commitments to extend credit and standby letters of credit) for which draws can be reasonably predicted are generally short-term and at variable rates.
 Therefore, both the carrying amount and the estimated fair value associated with these instruments are immaterial.